 - Inability to walk

-How is IVDD Diagnosed in Dogs?
+How is IVDD in Dogs Diagnosed?

 Treatment of IVDD in Dogs

 The goal of IVDD surgery is to relieve spinal cord compression, and its advantages over medical treatment are its completeness and speed of recovery.
 Surgery is quite successful in the hands of a trained veterinary neurosurgeon.
-At Southeast Veterinary Neurology, our highly skilled neurologists also perform a preventative procedure during the operation to reduce the likelihood of reoccurrence, which is a concern with Intervertebral Disc Disease.
+At Southeast Veterinary Neurology, our highly skilled neurologists also perform a preventative procedure during the operation to reduce the likelihood of reoccurrence, which is a concern with intervertebral disc disease.

 Caring for a Dog with IVDD

 At Southeast Veterinary Neurology, we understand the last thing you want to see is your dog in pain.
 That’s why the first thing you should do is call us.
-The earlier Intervertebral Disc Disease is diagnosed and treated, the better the chances are of your favorite “person” making a full recovery.
+The earlier intervertebral disc disease is diagnosed and treated, the better the chances are of your favorite “person” making a full recovery.
 We’ve got your dog’s back!